 - University of Medicine and Health Sciences (UMHS), St. Kitts Information Session

-Each fall, the Science Student Success Centre hosts its annual Med Night where students interested in a career in health care can gather information from current doctors and other health professionals.
-The format of the event resembles "speed dating," and student participants move through a series of tables, each manned by industry professionals such as doctors, surgeons, nurses, hospital administrators, and current medical students.
+Each winter, the Science Student Success Centre hosts its annual Med Night where students interested in a career in health care can gather information from current doctors and other health professionals.
+The format of the event resembles "speed dating," and student participants move through a series of tables, each manned by industry professionals such as doctors, surgeons, nurses, hospital administrators, health Canada employees, current medical students and more.
 At each table, students can gain insight into possible careers in the medical field.
-They can also ask questions about the pros and cons of attending different medical schools, the medical school application process and key differences between possible specialties and fields of expertise.
+They can also ask questions about the pros and cons of attending different medical schools, the medical school application process, alternatives to medical school and key differences between possible specialties and fields of expertise.

 Multiple Mini Interview Practice Session